knative/docs/docs/client/configure-kn.md

 Where

 - `path-lookup` specifies whether `kn` should look for [plugins](kn-plugins) in the `PATH` environment variable.
 This is a boolean configuration option.
 The default value is `false`.
 - `directory` specifies the directory where `kn` will look for plugins.
-The default path depends on the operating system, as described above.
+The default path depends on the operating system, as described earlier.
 This can be any directory that is visible to the user.
 - `sink-mappings` defines the Kubernetes Addressable resource that is used when you use the `--sink` flag with a `kn` CLI command.
     - `prefix`: The prefix you want to use to describe your sink.
 Service, `svc`, `channel`, and `broker` are predefined prefixes in `kn`.
     <!--can be a prefix be anything?
 Otherwise let's provide a full list of what's allowed, limitations, etc.-->